kyverno/KDP/proposals/mutate_existing_resources.md

               foo: bar
 ```

-2. This exmaple restarts the deployment `staging/example-A` by updating the timestamp annotation on secret update.
+2. This example restarts the deployment `staging/example-A` by updating the timestamp annotation on secret update.
 ```yaml=
 apiVersion: kyverno.io/v1
 kind: ClusterPolicy